 6. The 10/42 Ignores Numismatic Evidence

 Numismatics is the study of ancient currency.
 During the Roman Empire, ancient coins were minted with the emperor’s name and face on them.
 Accordingly, there are countless coins (like the one below, dating to a period during Tiberius’ reign c.
-16CE – 22CE) scattered throughout the Mediterranean that mention Tiberius’ name and brandish his face.
+16 CE – 22 CE) scattered throughout the Mediterranean that mention Tiberius’ name and brandish his face.

-7. The 10/42 Ignores Archeological Evidence
+7. The 10/42 Ignores Archaeological Evidence

 Now, there are a number of traditional sites attributed to Jesus, but virtually all of these are just later fabrications.
 For example, Jesus has two locations in Jerusalem that are supposed to be his empty tomb: the Church of the Holy Sepulcher and the Garden Tomb (both of which I visited this past summer).
-However, I am not aware of any archeological site that can be directly connected to Jesus.
+However, I am not aware of any archaeological site that can be directly connected to Jesus.
 That being said, Jesus is recorded to have visited general locations like the Mount of Olives and the Temple Mount, which is certainly plausible.
-I do not claim that this is the strongest argument, but there are archeological sites we can specifically connect with Tiberius but none for Jesus.
+I do not claim that this is the strongest argument, but there are archaeological sites we can specifically connect with Tiberius but none for Jesus.
 So at the end of the day it is just another way that we know more about Tiberius than Jesus.

 We also have artifacts that can be linked to Tiberius, such as the bust of his face below, which dates to within his lifetime (c.
-10CE – 30CE).
+10 CE – 30 CE).
 We have no such image for Jesus, nor do we even have a physical description of what he looks like.
-Admittedly, the countless statues we now have of Tiberius were idealized and are not fully accurate portraits, and simply because no physical description of Jesus exists does not prove his non-existence, but it is just yet another way we have more information about Tiberius than Jesus.
+Admittedly, the countless statues we now have of Tiberius were idealized and are not fully accurate portraits, and simply because no physical description or image of Jesus exists does not prove his non-existence, but this is just yet another way we have more information about Tiberius than Jesus.

 8. Not All Historical Sources Are Equal